Letter from Executive Director Kendra Sorensen

 Dear Community Members,

-There are several ways to donate: mail your gift, or stop by our office at 709 S. Center St., Suite 135 or visit our website www.unitedwaymarshalltown.org and click on the donate button in the upper right corner.
+You can give by mailing your donation or visiting our office at 709 S. Center St., Suite 135.
+Or donate online at www.unitedwaymarshalltown.org by clicking the “Donate” button in the upper right corner.

 Sincerely,